Tigers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won three of the five games they were the moneyline favorite this season (60%).
+- The Tigers have won four of the six games they were the moneyline favorite this season (66.7%).

-- Detroit has played as moneyline favorites of -155 or shorter in just one game this season, which it lost.
+- In games it has played as moneyline favorites with odds of -145 or shorter, Detroit has a 1-2 record (winning only 33.3% of its games).

-- Detroit has played in 70 games with an over/under set, and have combined with its opponents to go over the total 38 times (38-31-1).
+- Detroit has had an over/under set by oddsmakers 71 times, and have combined with opponents to go over the total in 39 of those games (39-31-1).

-- The Tigers have covered just 36.4% of their games this season, going 4-7-0 against the spread.
+- The Tigers have a 4-7-0 record against the spread this season (covering only 36.4% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!